fieldingtron/avaniyoga/content/retreats/sacred-plant-medicine/index.md

 ### Ayahuasca Ceremony
 * Cleaning energy Ceremony, connecting with the Sacred  Elements
-* 2 Guided Wachuma Ceremonies in power places
+* 3 Guided Ayahuasca Ceremonies
 * Guided Meditations and Shamanic breathwork
 * Awakening the sacred body through Yoga, Magic passes and Tai Chi
 * Meditation Concert and Ecstatic Dance with Live Music
-* lodging in the Sacred Valley
+* Lodging in the Sacred Valley
 * Transfers from airports and hotels

 ### RETREAT HIGHLIGHTS

 * Daily Yoga classes
-* Daily Adventures and Ceremonies in Ancient Sacred Temples
+* Ayahuasca Ceremonies Every Second Day
 * Cleaning and Clearing the Energy Body through  breath journeys and crystal sound healing
 * Awaken dormant creativity and commune with your guides.
-* Live Music meditations, Concert, FIre Ceremonie and Spirit Journeys
-* Active Meditations and ecstatic dance with live music
+* Ecstatic dance with live music
 * Relating and Working with the 4 Sacred Elements
 * Toltec Wisdom: Recapitulation, Dreaming, Magic Passes
- * Hooponopono and Tonglen; learning forgiveness and sharing unconditional love
-* Singing: Opening the natural voice and Creativity through Primal Clay and Vision Painting
-* Daily Yoga class